pattusdev/Shop24/README.md

 • You can use whatever database you want (we recommend using SQLIite, MySQL or Postgres)

 • You should include a README file that has instructions for us to get the solution running on our machines

+## What are we looking to test?
+• The overall software architecture of the application
+• The structure and quality of the code itself
+• The use of well-known patterns for REST and Sprint development
+• Your ability to model the problem domain (data models and APIs)
+• Your ability to document APIs
+• Bonus points if you include tests in your solution